sirixdb/sirix/README.md

-#Sirix - a versioned XML storage system
+#Sirix - Beyond Versioning of Persistent Trees

 ## Simple Example
 Test if fragments are not present in the past.
 In this example they are appended to a node in the most recent revision and stored in a subsequent revision)